 What to Expect

-Shiatsu is a clothed style of massage, performed on a futon mat on the floor.
+Shiatsu is a clothed style of bodywork, performed on a futon mat on the floor.
 It differs from Western-style massage in that it does not require the use of oil or massage lotion, and the techniques emphasize pressing and stretching rather than rubbing or stroking.
 Shiatsu practitioners focus on maintaining constant contact with the client, which allows the receiver to feel supported and fully relaxed.
 The work tends to have a meditative, or even trance-like, quality.
-Sessions will often incorporate gentle abdominal massage, which is considered both diagnosis and treatment, pressure on acupuncture meridian pathways, and acupressure at acupuncture points.
+Sessions will often incorporate gentle abdominal massage, which is considered both diagnosis and treatment, as well as pressure on acupuncture channel pathways, and acupressure at acupuncture points.

 A shiatsu treatment is a wonderful stress reliever, and although it can be intense, should never be painful.
 Clients report a sense of renewal and increased wellbeing during sessions.
 The variety of techniques and incorporation of acupressure and assisted stretches create a true mind-body experience.

 *Please Note: Due to wacky Illinois State law changes, I am not currently allowed to practice shiatsu bodywork, despite over 10 years experience.
 Think this stinks?
 Me too.
 Call you legislators and ask them to support licensure for Asian Bodywork and Traditional Asian Healing Therapies (hopefully coming 2020).